1ijack/BatchMajeek/README.md

   - Code still needs to be scrubbed as some bunctions are not needed.
   - This script was my arg parser stress-test and where I ironed out a bunch of issues with the arg parser.
 Hence, why I'm sharing.
     - Please note, "%" and "?" are problematic in DosBatchlaundio
+	- Update - 02/01/2018 - Currently args parser is somewhat fragile since the last checkin, the entire parser has been replaced.
 - [hhmmss.cmd](../master/hhmmss.cmd ) -- Converts time: from total-seconds into hh:mm:ss notation - "Complete Edition"
 - [hhmmss.min.cmd](../master/hhmmss.min.cmd ) -- Converts time: from total-seconds into hh:mm:ss notation - without all the "tard" code
 - [elevate/elevate.cmd](../master/elevate/elevate.cmd ) -- self-elevate using "bunction" labels
 - [elevate/elvn.cmd](../master/elevate/elvn.cmd ) -- self-elevate using "bunction" oneliner; detection via "net session"
 - [elevate/elvc.cmd](../master/elevate/elvc.cmd ) -- self-elevate using "bunction" oneliner; detection via "calcs"
+- [mvlinks.bat](../master/mvlinks.bat ) -- Recursively moves directory tree
+  - Moves all: files, directories and all of their hardlinks
+  - Unhide/Rehide objects during move.
+  - Requires sysinternals "[findlinks.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/findlinks )" to expose all hardlinks.
+  - DOES NOT remove the old tree on purpose